 - Coverage is not as extensive as your personal insurance

-You can choose to cover staff and campers with the accidental medical policy or just campers.
+With your accidental medical policy, you can choose to cover staff and campers or just the campers alone.
 Typically, this insurance covers all sponsored and supported activities of the camp and travel to and from camp activities, unless otherwise excluded in your policy.

 Covering Camp Liabilities